 - Get out more and meet more people.

-- Figure out who is on your team.
+- Figure out who is on my team.

 - Fight perfectionism.
 It's the enemy!

-- Focus on my purpose, figure out your competitive advantage.
+- Focus on my purpose, figure out my competitive advantage.

-- Mental health is critical in every aspect of your life.
+- Mental health is critical in every aspect of life.

 2020 goals (shortlist):